tmikolaj/GitForest/README.md

 ![Run workflow](assets/readme-installation/gitforest-installation-runworkflow.png)

 14. Done!
-The ci script runs automatically every 10 minutes which is responsible for updating the svg
+The CI script runs automatically every 10 minutes which is responsible for updating the svg
 15. If you want to have it in your profile README go to assets/forest.svg and copy the raw link to it then paste it in your README like this (if you also want to display the forests you have grown add this line
 </!-- forests -->0</!-- endforests --> (without the slashes) and set DISPLAY_FORESTS variable to true or yes)